-Rolling credit facility - In some cases you can use the VAT funding as a rolling facility.
+- Rolling credit facility - In some cases, you can use the VAT funding as a rolling facility.
 This means instead of facing big bills at the time of your next VAT bill, you can spread the cost across a longer period of time, reducing the requirement to part with a ‘lump-sum’ when it comes to paying the HMRC.

 If your business is in sound financial shape, then the lender may issue you with competitively priced rates with no additional security required.
-If on the other hand, your business has poor credit, you may still qualify for a tax loan.
-However, the interest may be higher, and you may need to offer additional security against the borrowing.
+If, on the other hand, your business has poor credit, you may still qualify for a VAT loan.
+However, the interest rates will be higher, and you may need to offer additional security against the borrowing.

-In some cases, the lender may also need a personal guarantee which means in the event of defaulting on the borrowing you could be personally liable to repay the loan and even lose personal assets.
+In some cases, the lender may also need a personal guarantee.
+A personal guarantee agrees that in the event of defaulting on the VAT finance, you could be personally liable to repay the loan and even lose personal assets.

 Yes, it is possible for a VAT facility loan to cover 100% of a VAT bill.
 Alternatively, you can use the tax funding as a cash injection to help you repay your full tax liability to the HMRC.